Key takeaways

 Music

-There is a growing body of evidence demonstrating that preoperative music-based interventions are effective in reducing anxiety, pain perception, sedative intake, and postoperative pain.
-Most of the evidence suggests that music selected by the researcher is most effective, as evidence-based “relaxing” parameters can be better accounted for such as tempo, rhythm, and melody.
+There is a growing body of evidence demonstrating that perioperative music-based interventions are effective in reducing anxiety, pain perception, sedative intake, and postoperative pain.
+Most of the evidence suggests that the music selected by the researcher is most effective, as evidence-based “relaxing” parameters such as tempo, rhythm, and melody can be better accounted for.

 Cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) is a well-regarded non-pharmacologic alternative for anxiety.
-CBT is a form of psychological treatment that addresses life history, ways of thinking, patterns of behavior, and coping mechanisms.
-CBT places an emphasis on the therapist/patient relationship, helping individuals better understand their psychological diagnosis and be actively involved in their treatment.
-For some conditions, CBT in combination with medical therapy can be more effective than treatment alone.
+It is a form of psychological treatment that addresses life history, ways of thinking, patterns of behavior, and coping mechanisms.
+CBT emphasizes the therapist/patient relationship, helping individuals better understand their psychological diagnosis and be actively involved in their treatment.
+For some conditions, CBT in combination with medical therapy can be more effective than pharmacologic treatment alone.

 Lavender oil

 Silexan is a lavender oil preparation available in 80 mg capsules.
-Multiple clinical trials have shown Silexan to be superior to placebo and have therapeutic effects comparable to traditional medical treatments when used to treat anxiety disorders and symptoms typically associated with anxiety such as impaired sleep, body pains, depression, and decreased quality of life.
+Multiple clinical trials have shown Silexan to be superior to placebo and have therapeutic effects comparable to lorazepam or paroxetine when used to treat anxiety disorders and symptoms typically associated with anxiety, such as impaired sleep, body pains, depression, and decreased quality of life.

 Melatonin

-Melatonin supplements are considered safe and clinically meaningful alternatives to traditional sleep aids that can be used in adults as well as children.
+Melatonin supplements are considered safe and clinically meaningful alternatives to traditional sleep aids for adults and children.
 Unlike more traditional options, melatonin has been shown to synchronize circadian rhythms and improve the onset, duration, and quality of sleep.

 RELATED: Melatonin dosage